 After a call for a domestic dispute, the police might arrest you and take you into custody.
 As mentioned above, the arrest may happen relatively quickly as no warrant is necessary if there is probable cause supporting the domestic dispute.
 Even so, you have certain rights as a defendant that the police must respect.

 First, you must be Mirandized before the police interrogate you.
 Being Mirandized is when the police read you your Miranda rights.
 You have likely heard these rights recited before on television or in movies.
-They include your right to remain silent and your right to have a lawyer with you.
+They include your right to remain silent and your right to have a Philadelphia harassment and stalking defense lawyer with you.

 You should invoke these rights as soon as possible.
 When the police read you these rights, you must firmly assert that you are invoking your right to remain silent and are demanding an attorney.
 Our Bucks County criminal defense lawyers can assist you when you are interrogated by law enforcement.